Houston Psychiatrist

 What does psychodynamic theory look for?

-What makes psychodynamic theory different from other theories in treatment?
+What makes psychodynamic theory different?

 Some favorite interventions utilizing psychodynamic therapy involve dream work, art therapy, describing fantasies, and exploring themes and symbols.
 These types of activities are thought to awaken unconscious content and bring forth important information about inner conflicts and family dynamics.
 If you enjoy abstract thinking, fantasies, and being creative, you may feel drawn to psychodynamic therapy.

-3 Comments
+145 Comments

 Houston Ketamine Assisted Psychotherapy